Skip to Main Content

 Should I rent a boat?

-If you don’t plan to use it often, renting is cheaper.
-If you are thinking about buying a boat but aren’t sure what you want, renting can be a great way to get familiar with different kinds of boats and decide if you like the boating lifestyle.
+If you don’t plan to use it often, renting a boat is cheaper.
+If you’re thinking about buying a boat but aren’t sure what you want, renting can be a great way to get familiar with different kinds of boats and decide whether you like the boating lifestyle.

-Renting a boat is the way to go if you don’t plan on using it often.
-By renting, you get to enjoy a boat for a day or two without worrying about its day-to-day maintenance and overall upkeep.
+By renting, you get to enjoy a boat for a day or two without the commitment of day-to-day maintenance and overall upkeep.

-Websites like GetMyBoat or Boatsetter are easy ways to find boat rentals.
-Many rental companies require you to take a brief training before you rent.
+Websites like GetMyBoat or Boatsetter are easy ways to find boat rentals in your area.
+Many rental companies require you to complete a brief training session before you rent.
 It may seem inconvenient, but you’ll need to be licensed to operate a boat in most states, anyway.

 Because there are many types of boats, from small fishing boats to yachts and catamarans, rental prices vary greatly.
 You can expect to pay at least $200 a day for a boat rental.
-Some cost multiple thousands of dollars per day, reaching as high as $50,000 for a super yacht.
-If you only want to use the boat for a few hours, you may be able to find partial day boat rentals for a bit less.
+Some cost thousands of dollars per day, reaching as high as $10,000 for a luxury yacht.
+If you only want to use the boat for a few hours, you may be able to find partial-day boat rentals for a bit less.

 Advantages

-- No long-term commitment: You don’t have to take out the boat a certain amount to make it feel worth it.
+• No long-term commitment: You don’t have to hit the water a certain number of times to feel that buying was worthwhile.
 Go out for a few hours, and if you like it, you can always rent the boat again.

-- No upkeep or maintenance: Arguably the best part about renting is that you don’t have to fix anything or figure out where to store the boat when you’re done using it.
+• No upkeep or maintenance: Arguably the best part about renting is that you don’t have to fix anything or figure out where to store the boat when you’re not using it.

 Disadvantages

-- More expensive over time: Renting a boat once is cheaper than buying one, but the fees can quickly add up if you plan to rent a boat many times.
+• More expensive over time: Renting a boat once or twice is far cheaper than buying one, but the fees can add up quickly if you plan to rent frequently.
 Buying a boat may be the most cost-effective option if you plan to get out on the water often.

 Should I buy a boat?